mwiens91/JuanBot/README.md

 ## Commands

-The main command (the rest are secret :smirk:) you want to use to retreive typing records of the Juan is
+The main Discord command (the rest are secret :smirk:) you want to use to retreive typing records of the Juan is

 ```
 @JuanBot pb